Symi sailing holidays

 Marathounta bay ends in a dogleg with nearly alround protection except in stronger winds; open to E – S.

-There is a lovely bar / taverna “KYMA Coffee” with superb mojitos North of the disembarkation pier (tourist transport).
-The other taverna “Ταβέρνα Μαραθούντα” in the South (mixed experiences) offers three permanent moorings for its customers, Tel.
-22460 71425.
+There is a lovely bar / taverna “To Kyma” (meaning “the wave”) with superb mojitos north of the disembarkation pier (tourist transport).
+The other taverna “Ταβέρνα Μαραθούντα” in the south (mixed experiences) offers three permanent moorings for its customers, +30 2246071425.

 The approach to the dogleg Marathounta bay, looking WNW, with Cape Therina in the middle.